bonfus/jump-cli/README.md

 python ./gen_config.py
 ```

-and insert your credentials.
-A password
+and insert your credentials and the TOTP secret in base32.
+A password protected configuration file is generated and stored into the `config` directory.

 ## Usage